englercj/gl-tiled/bundles/gl-tiled/README.md

 ## Unsupported features

-- Objectlayers
+- Objectgroups
+    * I feel like there isn't a good reasonable default for objectgroups this library can provide, so I don't do it at all.
 - Map tile render order
     * Currently only "Right Down" is supported, which is default.
+PRs welcome.
 - Isometric, Isometric (Staggered), Hexagonal (Staggered)
     * Currently only orthographic is supported.

-## Todo

-- User-defined blend modes between layers
-- User-defined texture filter modes
-    * Need a way to do linear filtering without tile tearing when zooming in
-    * Possibility: Render at scale 1 to a framebuffer, scale the frambuffer linearly
-- XML parsing? (support for .tmx and .tsx files)
+PRs welcome.